ConstantinoSchillebeeckx/cherry-mx-keycaps/README.md

 # cherry-mx-keycaps

+:warning:

-:warning: this is the thick-walled version of the keys, better suited for machining out of material like wood.
+This is the thick-walled version of the keys which are better suited for machining out of material like wood.
 For the thin-walled version of keys, more representative of the injected molded parts, visit the [thin-walled master branch]().

 ---